June 11, 2018 / Blog / ilcorp

 Additionally, plan to get involved in your area on The Longest Day.
 Celebrated across the country on the day in which we enjoy the most sunlight, June 21, individuals gather together in harmony to support, volunteer and donate towards finding a cure.
 To begin, you can select an activity that you would like to participate in and join a team.
 The Longest Day to learn more about this amazing day and how to get involved.
 Also visit the The Longest Day to learn about more opportunities closer to you.

-You can find a local resource for compassionate memory support in Immanuel Lutheran Communities.
+You can find a local resource for compassionate memory support in Immanuel Living.
 Located in beautiful Kalispell, Montana, individuals with Alzheimer’s disease and other forms of dementia enjoy amenities like a relaxing memory garden and experience stations that help ease some of the effects of the condition.
 Contact us to learn more and allow us to share our amazing community with you.
 You can also schedule a confidential consultation with our staff with any questions you might have about memory care.